Smarter Work HQ

 Notion

-Best for: Teams under 50 people who prioritize documentation, process clarity, and lightweight task tracking in one place.
-Ideal when your bigger constraint is scattered playbooks, not scattered deadlines.
+Best for: Teams under 15 people who need a living knowledge base and lightweight task tracking in one place.

 Strengths